Skip to Content

 Understanding Bird Migration Patterns

-Some birds, like the Yellow-rumped Warbler, make short trips within the state, while others, such as the Swainson’s Thrush, set off on epic journeys spanning thousands of miles.
+These migratory birds, like the Yellow-rumped Warbler, adapt to habitat changes with shorter moves, while others, such as the Swainson’s Thrush, set out on jaw-dropping migrations spanning thousands of miles.

 Bird Migration Routes and Timing